forgemedia/uGraphics/README.md

 ### Prerequisite software

-- Node.js (download at nodejs.org, or using a package manager for your platform, e.g. Homebrew on macOS or Chocolatey on Windows)
+- Node.js (download at nodejs.org, using a package manager for your platform, e.g. Homebrew on macOS or Chocolatey on Windows, or using `nvm` or nvm for windows)
 - JSPM (install globally through Node's npm package manager by running `npm install -g jspm`)
 - Strongly recommended: Yarn, an alternative to the npm package manager (again, recommended to install this through e.g. `brew` or `choco`)
 - For development: gulp (`npm install -g gulp-cli`)
-- NPM global packages: `ts-node` `typescript` `node-gyp` (including `npm i -g --production windows-build-tools` on Windows)

 ### Installing packages